Home ApplesHow to Make Kolaches: A Step-by-Step Guide

 Fresh Fruit

-You can use chopped fresh fruit in place of frozen fruit.
+You can use chopped fresh fruit as a substitute for frozen fruit.
 Use the same recipe as for frozen fruit, but add the sugar and 2 tablespoons of water to the fruit and let it sit for 10 minutes to macerate before cooking in the microwave.

 Pie Filling

-You can use your favorite canned pie filling in place of microwaved fruit.
+You can use your favorite canned pie filling as a substitute for microwaved fruit.

 Jam Filling